-9.4.1.
+4.1.
 Quality control charts for indexes based on replicate analysis.

-As it was referred in above paragraphs 9.2.1., 9.2.2. and 9.3.1., the indexes based on replicate analysis are repeatability, intermediate precision and deviation indexes of tasters and normalized error, repeatability and intermediate precision indexes of the panel.
+As it was referred in above paragraphs 2.1., 2.2. and 3.1., the indexes based on replicate analysis are repeatability, intermediate precision and deviation numbers of tasters and normalized error, repeatability and intermediate precision numbers of the panel.

 Taking into account that they are always positive numbers, their control chart could be a "trend chart".
-In this group, the deviation indexes of panel and tasters based on analysis of reference materials should be included, since they are always positive number, as the before mentioned indexes are.
+In this group, the deviation numbers of panel and tasters based on analysis of reference materials should be included, since they are always positive number, as the before mentioned indexes are.